Shalzkaripe/Road-Accidents-Analysis-by-Excel/README.md

 ## Data Sources

 The road traffic accidents dataset was obtained from Kaggle, offering detailed accident records for thorough analysis and insights.

+File Ext - .xlsx
+No. of Rows - 3.07M
+No. of Fields - 21

 [Download data from here](https://www.kaggle.com/code/mohamedfaisvk/road-traffic-accidents-severity-classifier/input)

 ## Tools